april-org/parxe/README.md

 Future objects allow math operations, and the output of the operation is another future.
 Be careful, you only can operate with two futures, it is not possible to operate using a future and a non future object.
-In case you need this behavior, you can use the wrapper `future.value`:
+In case you need this behavior, you can use the wrapper `px.future.value`:

 ```Lua
 > px = require "parxe"